saheedniyi02/krecommend/README.md

 # KRecommend
 A python package for creating content-based text recommender systems on pandas dataframes and SQLAlchemy tables.

-## Problem source and solution
+The recommendations are gotten by using cosine similarity to get similar items to a requested item.
-## Dependencies
+### Dependencies
-Krecommend requires the following dependencies:
+krecommend requires the following dependencies:

 <ul><li>Python</li>
 <li>NumPy</li>